View Your Constituent Login Portal With Your Test Account

 To see your front-end pages as your constituents do, use this login information instead of your system user information when you next log in to your system.
 We recommend that if you are testing your front-end pages with your constituent account - try it in a different browser than your system user account.
 This way you can see both sides at once.

 You might want to test out what it's like to register or donate on public pages or as a constituent - or see what the system email in response to these actions is like.
-You can find links to these public pages in your Forms & Pages Home/Dashboard.
+You can find links to these public pages under Web Content > Form Links & Landing Pages.

 To test out transactions without actually paying, you will want to make your event or membership registration free while you are testing.
 Alternatively (and for donations), temporarily allow for deferred payments so that you do not have to actually pay during your test, but you can promise to send in a check later.
 Read more about deferred payments here.
 Remember, the transaction is not complete until that check is marked received on the account.